cfe-lab/MiCall/CONTRIBUTING.md

 2. Determine what version number should be used next.
 Update the version number in `settings_default.py` if it hasn't been updated already, commit, and push.
 3. [Create a release][release] on Github.
 Use "vX.Y" as the tag, where X.Y
     matches the version you used in `settings_default.py`.
+If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 4. Get the code from Github into the server's development environment. ssh user@server cd /usr/local/share/miseq/development/